t1804preet-2007/Induction-/README.md

 **AUDITORIUM** The first time,I am visited the auditorium of my collage.It was trulg impressed by its size and design.As I entered, I saw a large stage with bright lights and a sound system that made the whole space feel professional and grand.
 The seating arrangement was well organizedand the atmosphere full of exietment.anx curiosity.It was during a induction program,so the hall was filled with students and teachers.
 I felt a mix of nervousness and joy while attending my first event.It became my special memory of my first day in my collage.

-The first lecture was by **Taranpreet Kaur**.
-She is my senior.
-She introduced all the professor one by one
+During the first session was taken by **Taranpreet Kaur**,a senior student  took the responsibility of informative and helpful session.
+The senior began by warmly welcoming us and sharing a few words about collage life.
+Then one by one

 The second lecture was by **HOD OF APPLIED SCIENCE** **_Harpreet Mam_** she tell us the **power of P**